-The main activities are briefly discussed in this guide; however, there are responsible reef practices for a range of activities to become familiar with when visiting and operating in the Marine Park.
-Make sure to visit the Great Barrier Reef Marine Park Authority website to learn about Responsible Reef Practices.
+The main activities are briefly discussed in this guide.
+Become familiar with the responsible reef practices for each activity when visiting and operating in the Marine Park.

+Make sure to visit the Great Barrier Reef Marine Park Authority website to learn about Responsible Reef Practices\.